vivualtvick/eathara-ai-backend/deployment.md

 1. Go to **Networking**
 2. Click **Generate Domain**
-3. Wait for the public domain to be generated
+3. public domain to be generated on deployment

 ---